mkondratek/git-machete-blog-post/blog.md

 Creating and maintaining **small, focused, easy-to-review PRs** is a comfortable and desired approach for both the authors and, especially, the reviewers.
-This is exactly what Git Machete is promoting.
+That is exactly what Git Machete is promoting.

 ## The future of Git Machete

 Git Machete plugin is being developed and maintained continuously.
 We are doing our best to provide new features and quickly react to the users' feedback.
-We are responding to the new issues and ideas.
+We are responding to new issues and ideas.

 The feature that we are definitely aiming for now is the semi-automatic traversal functionality which would allow you to interactively go through the whole branch layout tree